-Proficiency may be demonstrated in any of three ways:
+For other students, proficiency may be demonstrated in any of three ways:

-- in person before a faculty auditioning committee, one voting member of which shall at the student's request be a faculty member in the student's major area; - by completion of performance study as a graduate outside area or minor; or - by two semesters of performance study as a graduate elective.
+in person before a faculty auditioning committee, one voting member of which shall at the student's request be a faculty member in the student's major area;

+- by completion of performance study as a graduate outside area or minor; or - by two semesters of performance study as a graduate elective.
 The grade in each semester of performance study must be B or higher.

 Option no. 1 (auditioning before a faculty committee) may be used only during the first two semesters of enrollment.
+Students should consult the appropriate performance department chair for detailed information on the required level.